abtion/muffi.net/README.md

 ##### LocalDB

-If you are running Windows with a instance of MS LocalDb, you can avoid using Docker for development and for the Selenium tests by running these commands.
+If you are running Windows with a instance of MS LocalDb, you can avoid using Docker for development and for the end-to-end tests by running these commands.

-In the "MuffiNet.Selenium.Tests" project folder:
+In the "MuffiNet.EndToEnd.Tests" project folder:
 `dotnet user-secrets set "ConnectionStrings:DefaultConnection" "Server=(localdb)\mssqllocaldb;Database=MUFFINET-TEST;Trusted_Connection=True;MultipleActiveResultSets=true"`

 In the "MuffiNet.FrontendReact" project folder: